 As it happens, the plane of the equator (that is, a plane perpendicular to the axis of spin of the Earth) is tilted, in a fairly unchanging direction, and at a pretty constant angle - about 23½ degrees - relative to the plane of the ecliptic.
 As Earth orbits the Sun, this tilt causes the seasonal changes in day-length during the year.

 The Sun appears North of the equator during half the year - and then South the other half of the time - because the Earth’s axis keeps pointing in the same direction, while Earth itself is orbiting the Sun.
-So one day, the North end of the Earth’s axis may be pointing somewhat towards the Sun; but then six months later it will be pointing away from the Sun.
+On about June 21st each year, the North end of the Earth’s axis points somewhat towards the Sun, but then six months later it will be leaning away from the Sun, as the Earth has orbited halfway around the Sun but its axis has not changed direction.
 So the Sun’s declination (its angular distance from the equator, as seen from Earth) varies from about 23½ degrees South to 23½ degrees North, during the year.
 The equinoxes are the times when this declination is zero (i.e. the Sun is on the celestial equator, i.e. directly overhead somewhere on Earth’s equator).
 The times of maximum and minimum are called “solstices” - meaning that the Sun (its declination anyway) is “stationary”.